NigelEarle/AWS-CSA-Notes-2018/README.md

 - Qualification is valid for 2 years
 - Scenario based questions

+Have a look at the Certified Solutions Architect - Associate [homepage]("https://aws.amazon.com/certification/certified-solutions-architect-associate/") to get an in-depth look at what to expect for your exam!

 ----

 ### WIP!
 Notes are unfinished as I am still working my way through the course!
 Thanks!